itswalshy/projectTipjar/README.md

 cd projectTipjar

 # Install dependencies
-npm install --legacy-peer-deps
+npm install

-# Configure environment (optional - see env.example)
-# For best results, set up Azure Document Intelligence (FREE tier)
-# See AZURE_DOCUMENT_INTELLIGENCE.md for instructions

-# Start development server
+# Start the Vite dev server
 npm run dev
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5173`.

-**Note:** TipJar works out of the box with Tesseract OCR (no configuration needed).
-For 95-98% accuracy, set up Azure Document Intelligence (see [AZURE_DOCUMENT_INTELLIGENCE.md](AZURE_DOCUMENT_INTELLIGENCE.md)).

 ### Production Build